 8. The Winter Solstice in Ireland is Spectacular

 Arguably, the best place to visit in Ireland in winter is Newgrange.
 This is where you’ll be able to watch the winter solstice phenomenon that amazes everyone lucky enough to witness it.
-This wonder happens on the 21st or 22nd of December each year.
+This wonder happens on the 21st of December each year.

 If you visit Newgrange for the sunrise, you’ll be treated to a magnificent show of a beam of sunlight hitting just the right spot in the narrow chamber leading to the ancient tombs.
 This creates a natural golden glow inside the chambers, and it’s beautiful enough to attract crowds each year.